 The University of Rochester Medical Center announced it’s collaborating with Indivumed, a Germany-based company, to establish a bank of human tissues and tumor samples that are expertly preserved and stored for use in cancer research.

-“Collecting and properly preserving human tissue is critically important to cancer research, but it’s difficult to fund and requires a specialized set of skills and expertise to build such a program,” said David C. Linehan, M.D., the Seymour I Schwartz Professor and Chair of the URMC Department of Surgery, and director of clinical operations at the Wilmot Cancer Institute.
+“Collecting and properly preserving human tissue is critically important to cancer research, but it’s difficult to fund and requires a specialized set of skills and expertise to build such a program,” said David C. Linehan, M.D., the Seymour I. Schwartz Professor and Chair of the URMC Department of Surgery, and Associate Director of Clinical Research at the Wilmot Cancer Institute.
 Linehan will be the supervising investigator for the URMC-Indivumed partnership.

 “Our collaboration allows this to occur in an organized, coordinated way that will benefit all cancer researchers here at Wilmot and the URMC,” Linehan said.